-You can use several tools to strip Windows 10 back.
-Some remove the cursed bloatware that afflicts each fresh install.
-Some pare back seemingly useless services that only apply in very specific circumstances.
+There are tools you can use to strip Windows 10 back.
+Some tools remove bloatware.
+Others pare back the seemingly useless services that only apply to specific circumstances.

-Let’s take a look at how you can keep your Windows 10 installation to a minimum.
+Let’s look at how you can keep your Windows 10 installation to a minimum.

-The Windows 10 installation size is actually smaller than its predecessor, Windows 8.
-The period between the two operating systems allowed Microsoft to streamline aspects of code making the transition, and introduce new features to keep the operating system footprint down.
-Despite Windows 10 arriving with a healthy smattering of new features, the onus had to be on working with limited capacity mobile devices.
+The development period between the two operating systems gave Microsoft time to streamline aspects of the code, make the transition and introduce new features to keep the operating system footprint down.
+Despite Windows 10 arriving with a healthy smattering of new features, the onus was working with limited capacity mobile devices.

 However, some of the cutbacks weren’t instant hits with desktop and laptop users.
 While it made sense to remove features such as default recovery image creation for mobile devices (while also boosting boot time by a few seconds), those using laptops or desktops would probably have preferred this to remain intact.